chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

    The Chapel Makefiles and sources are designed to work for any UNIX-compatible environment that supports a GNU-compatible make utility.
 The list above represents the set of platforms that we have access to and can test easily.
-   We are interested in making our code framework portable to other platforms -- if you are using Chapel on a platform other than the ones listed above, please refer to :ref:`platform-specific-settings` for ways to set up a Makefile for this platform.
+   We are interested in making our code framework portable to other platforms—if you are using Chapel on a platform other than the ones listed above, please contact us for help with the effort.

 .. _readme-chplenv.CHPL_TARGET_PLATFORM: